RhysEJF/radical-alignment/concepts/cognitive-forking.md

 This is ideological capture.
 And it's how every movement, every institution, every coordinated belief system eventually corrupts itself.

 The organization starts with legitimate insights (merit beliefs).
-Then someone realizes they can insert beliefs that serve other purposes—maintaining hierarchy, justifying resource allocation, protecting certain people from accountability.
+Then someone realizes they can insert beliefs that serve other purposes, maintaining hierarchy, justifying resource allocation, protecting certain people from accountability.
 These crony beliefs get bundled with the merit beliefs, protected by the same tribal immune system.

-Soon, you have movements where 70% of the beliefs are genuinely useful and 30% are obvious nonsense—but you're not allowed to hold the 70% without the 30%.
+Soon, you have movements where 70% of the beliefs are genuinely useful and 30% are obvious nonsense, but you're not allowed to hold the 70% without the 30%.
 Question the wrong belief and you're labeled a heretic, a traitor, not a "real" member of the tribe.

 The Left does this.
 The Right does this.
 Corporations do this.
 Religions do this.
 Every sufficiently large coordination structure does this.